Claudio Casetti is a Full Professor at the Department of Control and Computer Engineering, Politecnico di Torino, Italy.

 He is a Senior Member of IEEE.

 He is the Scientific Coordinator of the Master in “Electrified and Connected Vehicle” at Politecnico di Torino since 2018.

 He chairs the Turin Urban Digital Mobility working group within the Smart Roads project fostered by the City of Turin.

-He is responsible for the Politecnico di Torino Research Unit of CNIT (Consorzio Nazionale Interuniversitario per le Telecomunicazioni) (2014-2019).
+He was responsible for the Politecnico di Torino Research Unit of CNIT (Consorzio Nazionale Interuniversitario per le Telecomunicazioni) (2014-2019).
 He is now a member of CNIT Shareholder’s Assembly (2020-present)

 He has given Tutorials on vehicular networks at major IEEE Conferences, including IEEE ICC, IEEE Globecom, IEEE CCNC and IEEE VTC.

 He is Senior Editor for Mobile Radio of IEEE Vehicular Technology Magazine.

 He has served in the Technical Program Committees of the main international conferences in the networking field (such as IEEE INFOCOM, ACM SIGMETRICS, IEEE GLOBECOM or IEEE ICC).